uniment/Objects.jl/README.md

 The performance when constructing from a template is maintained even if the arguments are out of order from their original creation (try it).

+## Pro/Con

+Using object templates as a stand-in for a `struct` is nice because templates provide default values, and you can fill in properties out of order from how they were originally defined.

+The drawback is that, if a property would've had a `Union` or `UnionAll` type, this can be communicated in a `struct` definition but it cannot be communicated (or even allowed!) by the template.
+For structs with multiple variables of variant types, the number of templates required to communicate all the possibilities could be restrictive.

+This can be circumvented with object splatting, where property types can be overridden by new arguments.
+However, there is no enforcement of the types.

+So for some things, it seems there's no way around using `struct`.

+Unless... maybe I can think of something? `NamedTuples` provide the ability to carry abstract types...

+Object{UT}(OT, (a=Number, b=Float64, c=Any, d=String); a=1, b=2, c=3, d="hi") 🤔

+Can make it optional to specify types, and anything that's not specified is assumed to be a concrete type.

 zr